usds/us-forms-system/docs/building-a-form/available-components.md

 In `formConfig`, define this in the data definition.

-For the code implementation, see [`CheckboxWidget`](https://github.com/usds/us-forms-system/blob/master/src/js/widgets/CheckboxWidget.jsx).
+For more information about this widget, see [`CheckboxWidget`](https://github.com/usds/us-forms-system/blob/master/src/js/widgets/CheckboxWidget.jsx).

 ### Required field